clorenz/TEFBandscan/README.md

 The verbose logging on STDOUT (not to be mixed with the structured CSV logging!) will give you an impression, what happened.

-To start, just set the CSV "database" name as parameter, e.g. `--database=manual`.
+To start, just append the CSV "database" name as parameter, e.g. `--database=manual`.
 If this parameter is not given, the logging is done into the default CSV file, called `default.csv`.

 ### Automatic scan mode